IWAE-TIME/alpsim.github.io/content/documentation/models/ising.md

 ## Methods

-The Ising model without the magnetic field can be exactly solved in 1D and 2D.
-But various numerical methods have also been developed to study its properties.
+The Ising model without the magnetic field can be exactly solved in 1D and 2D, but various numerical methods have also been developed to study its properties.
 Below is a summary of key numerical techniques related to ALPS:

 | Method                     | Strengths                                                                 | Limitations                                                                 | Applications                                                                 |
 |----------------------------|---------------------------------------------------------------------------|-----------------------------------------------------------------------------|-----------------------------------------------------------------------------|